zumper/react-ladda/example/README.md

-React Ladda Button Example
+Zumper React Ladda Button Example
 ==============================

-This is a runnable demo showing how to use `react-ladda`
+This is a runnable demo showing how to use `@zumper/react-ladda`

 ## Running Example